AthinaNike/LatticeFree/README.md

 # LatticeFree

-** Note by Veronica Massara **
-This workbench has been created as a follow up of my Master Degree Thesis.
-The code was made with Claude Opus and Fable5.
-I'm not a professional programmer, this workbench was created as an engineering need to create parts and components with a parametric TPMS infill

 **A free TPMS lattice-infill generator for FreeCAD.** Fill any solid with a **Gyroid**, **Schwarz P**, or **Diamond** lattice using implicit modelling: outer shell, smooth fillet at the shell/lattice junction, relative-density